This is where all 50 states stand on reopening

 Vermont

-Vermont Gov. Gov. Phil Scott issued a "Stay Home, Stay Safe" order which has been extended until May 15.
+Gov. Phil Scott issued a "Stay Home, Stay Safe" order that has been extended until May 15.

 Scott said reopening the state would take time, but the priority was listening to experts and continuing to save lives by asking people to stay home.

-Note: Correction: This story has been updated to correct details about what businesses in Nebraska will be closed and the duration of those closings.